What is Dip Molding

-KEP offers a specialty line of latex and non-latex compounds for our customers to choose from when manufacturing dip molded parts, including natural rubber latex, neoprene and synthetic polyisoprene.
-Common applications are detailed below.
-Learn more about the specific benefits of these materials by following the links for each.
+KEP offers a specialty line of compounds for our customers to choose from when manufacturing dip molded parts, including natural rubber latex, neoprene, and synthetic polyisoprene.
+Each material offers unique benefits.

-Natural rubber latex offers the best elasticity and barrier protection for the lowest cost.
-Although KEP’s natural rubber latex products do not have detectable levels of proteins, there is a nonzero risk of an allergic reaction.
-Because of this, natural rubber latex is ideal for dip molding applications where latex allergies are of little or no concern.
-Common dip-molded products made from natural rubber latex include radiation attenuation gloves, radiopaque Penrose drains, urine bags, finger cots, catheter balloons, ultrasound probe covers, and other device covers.
+Natural rubber latex dip molding offers the best elasticity and barrier protection for the lowest cost.
+Although KEP’s natural rubber latex proteins do not have detectable levels of proteins, there is a nonzero risk of an allergic reaction.
+Because of this, natural rubber latex dip molding is ideal for applications where latex allergies are of little or no concern.
+Natural rubber latex dip molding is a popular choice for products such as radiation attenuation gloves, radiopaque Penrose drains, urine bags, finger cots, catheter balloons, ultrasound probe covers, and other device covers.

-Synthetic polyisoprene offers similar feel and elasticity to natural rubber latex, but without the potential for Type I latex allergy reactions which makes it a safe replacement for hard rubber.
-Common uses for synthetic polyisoprene for dip molding are similar to the ones mentioned above, finger cots, catheter balloons, ultrasound probe covers, and other device covers.
+The look, feel, and elasticity of synthetic polyisoprene is comparable to natural rubber latex, but without the potential for Type 1 latex allergic reactions, making synthetic polyisoprene dip molded products a safe replacement for hard rubber.
+Synthetic polyisoprene dip molding is often used to make finger cots, catheter balloons, ultrasound probe covers, and other device covers.

 Benefits of Dip Molding

 Whether you need products for a brand-new startup or a large multinational corporation, choosing dip molding for your manufacturing process can offer you several benefits.
-KEP ensures high quality and consistency for our dip molded parts and products, manufacturing products that a wide range of industries rely on and trust.
-Ideal for rapidly manufacturing products at the scale you need, large or small, choosing dip molding is also a cost-effective manufacturing solution.
+KEP ensures high quality and consistency for our dip molded rubber parts, manufacturing products that a wide range of industries rely on and trust.
+The dip molding process is cost-effective and ideal for rapidly manufacturing products at any scale you need, large or small.

 Custom Dip & Prototypes